Ardumachine/KiCAD/README.md

 t# KiCAD
-this repositorie is note for KiCAD ,libs and footprints .
+this repositorie is note for KiCAD ,libs ，autorouting tool freerouting   and footprints .